TeamHeka/medkit/docs/user_guide/first_steps.md

 neg_detector.run(syntagmas)

 for syntagma in syntagmas:
-    neg_attr = syntagma.get_attrs_by_label("negation")[0]
+    neg_attr = syntagma.get_attrs_by_label("is_negated")[0]
     if neg_attr.value:
         print(syntagma.text)
 ```

 That's a little better.
 We now have some information about negation attached to
-syntagmas, but our end goal is really to know, for each entity, wether it should
+syntagmas, but our end goal is really to know, for each entity, whether it
-be considered as "negated" or not.
+should be considered as negated or not.
 In more practical terms, we know have
 negation attributes attached to our syntagmas, but what we really want is to
 have negation attributes attached to entities.